dimitermilev/NLP_medical_concept_recognition/README.md

 # Medical Concept Recognition in Free Text

 I use NLP methods along with shallow (Naive Bayes, stochastic gradient descent classifier) and deep learning (Bidirectional LSTM) to recognize and classify medical concepts in free text hospital notes.
+I also built a web app called [MediTag](http://www.meditag.io) to show an enhanced view of clinical free-text narratives run through the model.

 ## Data